EXPLAINER: What is monkeypox and where is it spreading?

 The World Health Organization estimates there are thousands of monkeypox infections in about a dozen African countries every year.
 Most are in Congo, which reports about 6,000 cases annually, and Nigeria, with about 3,000 cases a year.

-Patchy health monitoring systems mean many infected people are likely missed, experts say.

-Isolated cases of monkeypox are occasionally spotted outside Africa, including in the U.S. and Britain.
-The cases are typically associated with travel to Africa or contact with animals from areas where the disease is more common.
+In the past, isolated cases of monkeypox have been spotted outside Africa, including in the U.S. and Britain.
+The cases were mostly linked to travel in Africa or contact with animals from areas where the disease is more common.

 In 2003, 47 people in six U.S. states had confirmed or probable cases.
 They caught the virus from pet prairie dogs that been housed near imported small mammals from Ghana.